Dare (album): History

-In January 1981, the Human League consisted of Oakey and Philip Adrian Wright with newly recruited teenage dancers/backing vocalists Joanne Catherall and Susan Ann Sulley.
-After the acrimonious split of the original band in October 1980 and the subsequent recruitment of Sulley and Catherall, the new band had only just survived a European tour by bringing in session keyboardist Ian Burden to temporarily assist.
-The band were deeply in debt and only barely commercially viable.
-Under pressure to produce results from Virgin Records, original members Oakey and Wright returned to Monumental Studios in Sheffield to start recording demo tracks.
-They recorded the track "Boys and Girls" from the 1980 tour, which Virgin then quickly released as a single.
-The style of "Boys and Girls" was more reminiscent of the band's earlier work.
-Sulley and Catherall, who were busy with school, appeared on the cover of the single but did not perform on the track itself.
-The synthesiser work was basic as Oakey and Wright admitted they lacked the skill of former members Marsh and Ware.
-When "Boys and Girls" peaked at number 47 on the UK Singles Chart, Oakey realised that he would need to bring in experienced personnel to take the band in the more pop and commercial sounding direction he wanted.
+In January 1981, the Human League consisted of Philip Oakey and Philip Adrian Wright with newly-recruited teenage dancers/backing vocalists Joanne Catherall and Susan Ann Sulley.
+After the acrimonious split of the original band in October 1980 and the subsequent recruitment of Sulley and Catherall, the new band had only just survived a European tour by temporarily bringing in session keyboardist Ian Burden to assist them.
+As a result, the band was in substantial debt and only barely commercially viable.
+Under pressure from Virgin Records to produce results, original members Oakey and Wright returned to Monumental Studios in Sheffield to start recording demos.
+The track "Boys and Girls" from the 1980 tour, which Virgin released as a single, was more reminiscent of the band's earlier work.
+Sulley and Catherall, who were busy studying for their A-levels, appeared on the cover of the single but did not perform on the track itself.
+"Boys and Girls" peaked at number 47 on the UK Singles Chart.
+Afterwards, Oakey would bring in outside personnel to take the band in a more pop and commercial-sounding direction.

-Oakey's first move was to invite guitarist and keyboard player Ian Burden from their 1980 tour back to join the band full-time.
-As a trained musician, not only were Burden's keyboard skills vastly superior to Oakey and Wright's but he instantly proved to be an adept songwriter as well.
-Virgin had suggested that Oakey needed professional production and paired him with veteran producer Martin Rushent, an expert on emerging music technologies of the time.
-Rushent would move the band to his Genetic Sound Studios in Reading both due to the "unhealthy" atmosphere at Monumental Studios in Sheffield caused by the Human League sharing it with Heaven 17, and that Rushent's studios were better-equipped for the type of music the band was making.
-A downside would be that the distance would cause problems for Sulley and Catherall who were taking their final school exams at the time and had to be bussed down from Sheffield regularly.
+Oakey's first move was to invite guitarist and keyboard player Ian Burden from their 1980 tour to join the band full-time.
+Virgin had suggested that Oakey needed professional production and paired him with veteran producer Martin Rushent.
+He would move the band to his Genetic Sound Studios in rural Berkshire both due to the "unhealthy" atmosphere at Monumental Studios in Sheffield caused by the Human League sharing it with Heaven 17, and that Rushent's studios were better equipped for the type of music the band was making.
+A downside would be that the distance would cause problems for Sulley and Catherall who were taking their final school exams at the time and had to be regularly bussed down from Sheffield.
+In the studio, the songs were built up from a simple Linn LM-1 drum pattern, with the arrangements written out on a chart as they went along: each note was considered carefully at some point for the best emotional effect, as per Rushent's style.
+Each song took a week, with the final drum parts recorded last to tape with all the drum fills in place.